Shira Lazar: 2004–2012

 Lazar began her media career in 2004 as host of the College Sports Television program "1st Person".
 In 2005 she went on to become a host and producer for Music Plus TV and hosted celebrity Q&A video's on Yahoo.
 In 2006 she contributed feature pieces to Hollywood.com, and wrote that year's Oscar's awards night preview feature for Los Angeles Confidential.

 Lazar developed and hosted an online reality competition for MSN.com at TasteMaker.
 In 2009 she became the host of the Mahalo.com online weekly video program This Week in YouTube.
 In April 2008 Lazar began hosting "LX TV", a lifestyle entertainment show for NBC4 in Los Angeles.

 Lazar covered the latest technology and media trends in a blog for CBSNews.com called OnTheScene.
 Lazar is a co-founder of the digital production company DISRUPT/GROUP, which produces online content such as The Partners Project, and interview show that profiles and features viral video stars.
 Lazar is also a regular contributor to The Huffington Post on issues of new technology, digital life and viral web trends.
 In 2009 Lazar was a featured writer and blogger on Travel Channel's "Confessions of a Travel Writer".

 In 2010, Lazar was a guest speaker at the Mashable and CNN Media Summit.
 Also in 2010, Lazar was nominated by Wired as one of the sexiest geeks of 2010.
 In 2011, Lazar was featured in Fast Company magazine as one of the "Most Influential Women in Technology".
 Lazar was also the host of Fashion's Night Out for Macy's in September 2011.
-Also in 2011, Lazar was featured by The Huffington Post's "Women in Tech" series as "Women in Tech You Need to Follow."
+Also in 2011, Lazar was featured by The Huffington Posts "Women in Tech" series as "Women in Tech You Need to Follow."

 Lazar hosted the online red carpet event for the 2011 Grammy Music Awards.
 Lazar also hosted the live stream red carpet and backstage access for the 2011 Oscar's coverage for oscars.com.

-On September 20, 2011 Lazar started a weekly blog series on Entrepreneur titled, "Social Media Breakdown."
+On September 20, 2011, Lazar started a weekly blog series on Entrepreneur titled, "Social Media Breakdown."
 In October 2011, in partnership with MTV's A Thin Line Campaign, Lazar began an anti-bullying campaign using the Twitter hashtag #StopBullying.

 On December 6, 2011, Lazar was interviewed by Leslie Bradshaw of Forbes where she stated, "Not only is Shira a powerhouse in her own right, but she is also a pioneer in the field.
 Many have dabbled in vlogging, but few have stuck it out and brought immense value along the way.
 When I think of the modern correspondent, I think of Shira."

 In October 2012, Lazar was listed in Variety's Women's Impact Report 2012, under the Creatives category.

 For the fourth year in a row, Lazar joined Tyler Oakley as the host of The Trevor Project's Trevor Live red carpet livestream.